basilthebeagles/pythonCryptolockerExample/README.md

 or navigate to the requests folder in the newly cloned repository and run:

 Windows:		setup.py bdist_wininst

-Linux:    sudo python setup.py
+Linux		    sudo python setup.py

 and then run the newly created .exe in the dist directory of the requests directory.